SoftUni-Internal/interactive-content/EN/01-Expressions-and-Statements/05-Arithmetic-Operators.md

 console.log(result);
 ```
 In this case the quotient is negative.

-* The expected answer is -1, but you’ll get -2 instead.
+* The expected answer is -1, but you’ll get -2 instead

 * Flooring works the opposite way for negative numbers.
-An if statement can fix this:
+An if statement can fix this

 ```js live
 let result = -5/4;
 if(result >=0){